mgarofano80/TheHive-bulk-cleaner/README.md

 # The Hive Bulk Cleaner

-This Python script provides a set of functions to manage alerts, observables, and custom tags within The Hive, an open-source incident response platform.
+This Python script provides a set of functions to manage alerts, observables, and custom tags within [The Hive](https://github.com/TheHive-Project/TheHive)
+, an open-source incident response platform.
 The script allows you to delete all alerts, all custom tags, or all observables associated with alerts in bulk.

 ## Prerequisites